Nextdoor Holdings Inc (KIND) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for KIND stocks, with Wells Fargo repeating the rating for KIND by listing it as a “Equal Weight.”
 The predicted price for KIND in the upcoming period, according to Wells Fargo is $3.50 based on the research report published on June 27, 2023 of the current year 2023.

-During the last 5 trading sessions, KIND rose by +6.40%, which changed the moving average for the period of 200-days by -14.88% in comparison to the 20-day moving average, which settled at $1.8320.
-In addition, Nextdoor Holdings Inc saw -11.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KIND remain unchanged, which changed the moving average for the period of 200-days by -17.27% in comparison to the 20-day moving average, which settled at $1.8160.
+In addition, Nextdoor Holdings Inc saw -11.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading